 Don’t wait for formal evaluations to highlight an employee’s achievements.
 Whether they reached a set goal, handled a difficult situation well, or received praise from a client, recognizing and rewarding their successes can help keep them inspired.

-Recognizing those successes publicly — at monthly team meetings, for example — can be exceptionally motivating.
+Recognising those successes publicly — at monthly team meetings, for example — can be exceptionally motivating.

-5. Don’t Play Favorites
+5. Don’t Play Favourites

-6. Set An Example
+6. Set an Example

-7. Communicate Clearly And Often
+7. Communicate Clearly and Often